Certificate in Juvenile Justice Youth Development

 About

-Offered by the Department of Psychology and Criminal Justice at Fort Hays State University, the Certificate in Juvenile Justice Youth Development provides comprehensive coursework to deepen understanding of youth development, juvenile justice, and the sociocultural influences affecting adolescents.
+Offered by the Department of Psychology and the School of Criminal Justice, Leadership, and Sociology at Fort Hays State University, the Certificate in Juvenile Justice Youth Development provides specialized academic preparation in youth development, juvenile justice, and the sociocultural factors that influence adolescent behavior.

 Why pursue a Certificate in Juvenile Justice Youth Development at Fort Hays State University?

-The Certificate in Juvenile Justice Youth Development at FHSU stands out for its unique combination of psychology and criminal justice.
-It is tailored to those who wish to make a difference in the lives of young people.
+The Certificate in Juvenile Justice Youth Development at FHSU offers a distinctive interdisciplinary focus, integrating the fields of psychology and criminal justice to prepare individuals to make a meaningful difference in the lives of young people.

 Who is this program for?

-The Certificate in Juvenile Justice Youth Development is suitable for undergraduates who wish to enhance their knowledge and skills in youth-related fields, particularly within the justice system:
+The certificate is designed for undergraduate students seeking to expand their knowledge and skills in youth-related areas, particularly those connected to the juvenile justice system.

 - Students in psychology, criminal justice, or social work